croxton/Search_fields/README.md

 Allow specific search parameters to set via $_POST (form fields should have same name as the fields you wish to search).
 E.g. "title|custom_field".

+Note: your form fields should have the same name as the fields you wish to search, but prefixed with 'search:'  e.g. <input type="text" name="search:title">

 ## Sample use
 This plugin is best used as a tag pair wrapping {exp:channel:entries}, e.g.: